dgruber/ubercluster/README.md

 Update: Removed DRMAA2 C dependencies from **uc** tool.
 Hence those requirements are only needed for the DRMAA2 proxy (**d2proxy**) tool.

-The Go dependencies can be get by calling:
+Note: The dependencies from other Go packages can be restored by:

     godep restore